Quantization of intra- and inter-band Berry phases in the shift current: Theory of essentially noncentric insulators

 \la{sec:implications}

-What directly enters expressions for the shift current is the shift connection $C^{yxx}_{cv}(\bk){=}|A^x_{cv}|^2R_{cv}^{yx}$, whose value I now estimate for intrinsically polar insulators.
+What directly enters expressions for the excitation shift current is the photonic shift connection $C^{x}_{ycv}{=}|A_{xcv}|^2S_{ycv}^x$, whose value I now estimate for essentially noncentric insulators.
 An estimate is also presented for our figure of merit: the BZ-integrated shift connection [\q{bandshift}].\\